The membership includes:

 - A survivor of human trafficking

-- Representatives from 25 organizations, including service providers serving victims of trafficking.
+- Representatives from 25 organizations, including programs serving victims of trafficking.

 The task force must determine its areas of focus, and is directed to do the following: